-John Stanton, chair of our Cardiff branch, says:
+John Stanton, Chair of our Welsh Branch, says:

 “We’ve looked at lots of different ways we can raise awareness locally.
 For example we’ve been in touch with local cinemas, schools and other community-based organisations who can help us get the word out”.

 Helen Keep, Chair of the Yorkshire and Lincolnshire Branch, says: